NMSCD/LangFileGenerator/README.md

 `--filename`: Specifies the filename of the resulting combined file.
 Default: "translation.txt"

+`--timer`: Tells you how much time the script execution took when finished.

 Specific languages: Write languages that you want to have listed in your combined file.
 No prefix required.
 Case insensitive.
 Valid values:
 - English